 - Long periods of elevated stress

-substance abuse can cause changes in the brain that can trigger the onset of bipolar disorder.
+Substance abuse can cause changes in the brain that can trigger the onset of bipolar disorder.
 However, it is unlikely that anyone without genetic or biological risk factors will develop the disorder, even when several environmental risk factors are present.

 Bipolar Disorder Statistics

-Bipolar statistics include the following:
+Additional bipolar statistics include the following:

 - About 65 percent of people with bipolar disorder have a manic or hypomanic episode before they have a depressive episode.